Nov. 20, 2009

 Kelly comes from a family of hardcore Michigan fans.
 Her parents used to dress her in a little cheerleader outfit and take the family to U-M basketball games.
 She was so young that her own memory of it is built from vague recollection fleshed out by family legend and old photos.

-was in second grade, former Michigan sprinter and backstroker Melisa Stone student-taught at her elementary school.
+When Leigh Cole was in second grade, former Michigan sprinter and backstroker Melisa Stone student-taught at her elementary school.
 Stone took the awestruck Cole sisters to their very first U-M swim meet at Canham Natatorium.

 "I felt like I was watching the Olympics, they were so fast," Leigh said.